f2calv/CasCap.Apis.GooglePhotos/README.md

 - User (your email address)
 - Google Client ID
 - Google Client Secret
-- Security Scopes
+- Authorisation Scopes

+There are 5 possible [authorisation scopes](https://developers.google.com/photos/library/guides/authorization) which designate the level of access you wish to give, these scopes can be combined if required;

+- ReadOnly
+- AppendOnly
+- AppCreatedData
+- Access
+- Sharing

+It is recommended to give the lowest access level possible, but if you wish to give your application unfettered access to your media collection then use the Access and Sharing combination.

-The recommended method of setting these options would be via the appsettings.json file;
+The recommended method of setting these mandatory options would be via the appsettings.json file;

 ```json5
 // appsettings.json